mssgill/hscSphinx/pipeline/coadd_proc.rst

 Making a SkyMap
 ---------------

 Before stacking, you need to make a SkyMap.
 A SkyMap is a tiling or 'tesselation' of the celestial sphere, and is used as coordinate system for the final coadded image.
 The largest region in the system is called a 'Tract', and it contains smaller 'Patch' regions.
+Both tracts and patches overlap their neighbours (by 1 arcmin, by default).
+Each tract contains a different WCS, but the WCSs used for the patches within a given tract are just offset versions of the same WCS.
 In a later step, your input images will be warped from their observed WCSs to the common WCS of the SkyMap.